What does Datarails do?

 So all the time you think you've saved with this new tool gets eaten up in learning how to use it.

-What should you look for when picking FP&A software?
+What to look for when choosing FP&A software

 Unlike a tool that spotlights rigid reports with proprietary formulas and complex underlying logic, great FP&A software empowers and augments your existing and preferred workflows.